Dual Diagnosis Treatment in Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a dual-diagnosis treatment center in Arlington County, Virginia that provides treatment services for substance use and mental health disorders that include borderline personality disorder as well as paranoid personality disorder.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a dual-diagnosis treatment center in Arlington County, VA that offers treatment for substance abuse and mental health disorders that include major depressive disorder as well as eating disorders.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County